COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 Where management, oversight, or auditing of such third parties services is required, Northstar staff will conduct such actions (as deemed necessary) to ensure conformity with such plans developed by its contractors and partners.

-Copies of such plans will be made available to anyone so interested either (1) upon direct request made to Northstar’s Director of Operations or (2) available as a copy to be reviewed at the Registration Desk during the market.
+Copies of such plans will be made available to anyone so interested either (1) upon direct request made to Northstar’s Project Manager or (2) available as a copy to be reviewed at the Registration Desk during the market.

 Those organizations whose plans have specifically been reviewed, and are so integrated by reference, include: